daniele3b/SafeWater/Assignment2/tech.md

 ```

-The main function is used to initialize a shell with the "classic commands" of a Linux terminall for network monitoring and configuration, but with a personalized command: **con**.
+The main function is used to initialize a shell with the "classic commands" of a Linux terminal for network monitoring and configuration, but with a personalized command: **con**.
 It is used to connect to the broker and start to generate random data to send to AWS by Mosquitto broker.
 Below, it's possible to see the **con function** explained.